org-arl/UnderwaterAcoustics.jl/CONTRIBUTING.md

 ## Bug fixes, new features & documentation enhancements

-In order to contribute to the code and/or documentation for UnderwaterAcoustics.jl, you'll need to be familiar with git and have a Github account.
+In order to contribute to the code and/or documentation for `UnderwaterAcoustics.jl`, you'll need to be familiar with git and have a Github account.
 We have some useful links in the [Getting Started](#getting-started) section above, if you're new to git or Github.

 The general process to contribute code or documentation is as follows:
 1. Fork the repository, and make a clone of the fork on your own machine.